BuddyLim/iuys/README.md

 IUYS is a tool that understands your images or screenshots for you to be able perform query and find the relevant results ala "Google Search" style

-## Toolings Used
+## Tools Used

-Note: lancedb and dbm in this tool are ephemeral, once we shut the tooling down it loses all context.
+Note: lancedb and dbm in this usage is ephemeral, once we shut the tooling down it loses all context.
 We retain context by creating a dump file and loading it back when the tool initializes again

-- kombu (Event broker)
+- pyee (Event broker)
 - Watchdog (File watcher)
 - lancedb (Vector store)
 - dbm (Key-value store)
+- mlx-vlm (Visual language model framework)

 ## Flows